-- 2.1 The powers relating to the granting of mandatory1 and discretionary relief are given to the Council under the Local Government Finance Act 19882.
+- 2.1 The powers relating to the granting of mandatory and discretionary relief are given to the Council under the Local Government Finance Act 1982.
 Charities and Trustees for Charities are only liable to pay one fifth of the Non-Domestic Rates that would otherwise be payable where property is occupied and used wholly or mainly for charitable purposes.
 This amounts to mandatory relief of 80%.
 For the purposes of the Act, a charity is an organisation or trust established for charitable purposes, whether or not it is registered with the Charity Commission.
 The provision has been extended under the Local Government Act 2003 (effective from 1st April 2004) to registered Community Amateur Sports Clubs (CASCs).
-Full details of the mandatory provisions are given later within this policy. - 2.2 In the case of charity shops, the premises must meet the criteria laid down by section 64 (10) of the Local Government Finance Act 1988 which states that the premises are to be treated as used for charitable purposes at any time it is wholly or mainly used for the sale of goods donated to the charity and the proceeds of goods (after any deductions for expenses) are applied for the purpose of the charity. - 2.3 The Council has discretion to grant relief of up to a further 20% for these mandatory cases under its discretionary provisions.
+Full details of the mandatory provisions are given later within this policy. - 2.2 In the case of charity shops, the premises must meet the criteria laid down by section 64 (10) of the Local Government Finance Act 1988 which states that the premises are to be treated as used for charitable purposes at any time it is wholly or mainly used for the sale of goods donated to the charity and the proceeds of goods (after any deductions for expenses) are applied for the purpose of the charity. - 2.3 The Council has discretion to grant relief of up to a further 20% for these mandatory cases under its discretionary provisions. - 2.4 Central Government has determined that all Private Schools which would have previously been entitled to mandatory relief (either as a charity or charitable organisation), will no longer be entitled to mandatory relief.
+For the purposes of this change the definition of 'Private School' is an educational establishment that provides compulsory full time education where a fee is payable. - 2.5 The Non-Domestic Rating (Multipliers and Private Schools) Act 2025 will end relief eligibility for private schools.
+This change is intended to take effect in April 2025, subject to Parliamentary process.
+Private schools which are 'wholly or mainly' concerned with providing full time education to pupils with an Education, Health and Care Plan will remain eligible for relief.